xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/linuximage.5.rst

 \ **otherpkgdir**\

- The base directory where the non-distro packages are stored.
-Only 1 local directory supported at present.
+ The base directory and urls of internet repos from which the non-distro packages are retrived.
+Only 1 local directory is supported at present.
+The entries should be delimited with comma ",".
+Currently, the internet repos are only supported on Ubuntu and Redhat.